 Fair value of property, plant, and equipment could be significantly affected by a change in natural gas prices.
-This is the main reason for update of asset revaluation recognized in 2009.

 Litigations

 The Company is involved in various legal proceedings for which management has assessed the probability of loss that may result in a cash outflow.
 In making this assessment, the Company has relied on the advice of external legal counsel, the latest available information on the status of the court proceedings, and an internal evaluation of the likely outcome.
 Details of the individual legal cases are included in Note 21.2 and 21.3.